vicmay/ToSSL/OIDC-IMPLEMENTATION-SUMMARY.md

-# OIDC Phase 1 Implementation Summary
+# OIDC Phase 1 & 2 Implementation Summary

-## 🎉 Successfully Implemented: OIDC Discovery and Nonce Generation
+## 🎉 Successfully Implemented: OIDC Discovery, Nonce Generation, and JWKS Support

-### **Phase 1 Complete** ✅
+### **Phase 1 & 2 Complete** ✅

-The first phase of OpenID Connect (OIDC) implementation has been successfully completed and integrated into TOSSL.
-This provides the foundational infrastructure for OIDC authentication flows.
+The first two phases of OpenID Connect (OIDC) implementation have been successfully completed and integrated into TOSSL.
+This provides the foundational infrastructure for OIDC authentication flows, including discovery, nonce generation, and JWKS (JSON Web Key Set) support.

 ## **Implemented Features**